Butternut Squash Tart with Caramelized Onion

 Bursting with creamy butternut squash, this tart is one I have made each and every fall since that baby shower all those years ago.
 The variety of cheeses offer beautiful depth, and the fresh rosemary and thyme make me such a happy girl.
 Nestled in a perfectly flaky pastry shell and topped with a delicately crunchy layer of buttery breadcrumbs, it makes for a beautiful dish on any fall table.
 When paired with fresh fruit and a green salad, it’s absolutely splendid.

-- 1.5 tsp. olive oil plus about 2 teaspoons for brushing squash
+- 1.5 teaspoon olive oil plus about 2 teaspoons for brushing squash

-- 3/4 c. grated Italian Fontina cheese or smoked Gouda
+- 3/4 cup grated Italian Fontina cheese or smoked Gouda

-- 1/4 c. crumbled mild soft goat cheese
+- 1/4 cup crumbled mild soft goat cheese

 - freshly ground black pepper

-- Cut butter into pieces.
+- For the pastry shell: Cut butter into pieces.
 In a food processor blend flour, sugar, and salt until combined.
 Add butter and pulse until most of mixture resembles coarse meal, with remainder in small pea-sized lumps.
-Add 2 tablespoons of water and pulse just until incorporated.
+Add 2 tablespoons of the water and pulse just until incorporated.
 Test mixture by gently squeezing a small handful: If it does not hold together, add enough remaining water, 1 tablespoon at a time, pulsing and testing, until mixture just forms a dough.

 - Form dough into a disk.
-Chill dough, wrapped in plastic wrap, 30 minutes.
+Chill dough, wrapped tightly in plastic wrap, 30 minutes.

 - On a lightly floured surface roll out dough into a 12-inch round (about 1/8 inch thick).
 Fit dough into an 11'' tart pan with a removable fluted rim.
 Freeze pastry shell 20 minutes.